jangroth/aws-certification-notes/solutions-architect-professional.md

 <a name="3_5_1"></a>
 ### [↖](#3_5)[↑](#3_5)[↓](#3_5_2) Overview
+> OAuth 2.0 is designed only for authorization, for granting access to data and features from one application to another.

+> OpenID Connect is built on the OAuth 2.0 protocol and uses an additional JSON Web Token (JWT), called an ID token, to standardize areas that OAuth 2.0 leaves up to choice, such as scopes and endpoint discovery.
+It is specifically focused on user authentication and is widely used to enable user logins on consumer websites and mobile apps.

+> Security Assertion Markup Language (**SAML**) is an open standard for exchanging authentication and authorization data between parties, in particular, between an identity provider and a service provider.
+SAML is independent of OAuth, relying on an exchange of messages to authenticate in XML SAML format, as opposed to JWT.
+It is more commonly used to help enterprise users sign in to multiple applications using a single login.

+> An identity provider (**IdP**) is a system entity that creates, maintains, and manages identity information for principals and also provides authentication services to relying applications within a federation or distributed network.

+> Active Directory Federation Services (**ADFS**) is a Single Sign-On (SSO) solution created by Microsoft.
+As a component of Windows Server operating systems, it provides users with authenticated access to applications that are not capable of using Integrated Windows Authentication (IWA) through Active Directory (**AD**).

+* <a href="https://www.okta.com/identity-101/whats-the-difference-between-oauth-openid-connect-and-saml/" target="_blank">What’s the Difference Between OAuth, OpenID Connect, and SAML?</a>

 If you already manage user identities outside of AWS, you can use IAM identity providers instead of creating IAM users in your AWS account.
 With an identity provider (IdP), you can manage your user identities outside of AWS and give these external user identities permissions to use AWS resources in your account.
 These users assume identity provided access *role*.

 Federation can have many flavors: